911 call under investigation after mother, 2 kids die in apparent double murder-suicide at Boston garage

 Rollins said she has assigned “one of the most experienced” prosecutors in her office to investigate the case.

-Rollins also indicated that her office is looking into a 911 call that was made prior to the incident.
+Rollins also indicated that her office is looking into a possible 911 call from the Pascal home that came prior to the incident.

 “I don’t know what else needs to happen in order for this to be handled and taken more seriously,” Rollins said of the security procedures at the Northeastern University garage.
 The deaths of Pascal and her children mark the third, fourth, and fifth at the garage in the last seven months.